fleetdm/fleet/articles/work-may-be-watching-but-it-might-not-be-as-bad-as-you-think.md

 Using non-approved remote access software could put the security of your company’s data at risk.

-## Use the company VPN, if possible, when working from public wi-fi
+### Use the company VPN, if possible when working from public wi-fi

 A VPN (virtual private network) helps to protect your company’s data when accessed from public wi-fi.